-Data Centers having become an integral part of the digital economy with DATA generation set to grow with more people transacting online with IoT connectivity furthering this growth.
-Therefore, the Total Cost of Data Center operations will rise too.
-However if this cost is justifiable with improved business outcomes and user satisfaction for viability to businesses.
+Data Centers have become an integral part of the digital economy with DATA generation set to grow with more people transacting online with IoT connectivity furthering this growth.
+Therefore, the Total Cost of Datacenter operations will rise too.
+However, if this cost is justifiable with improved business outcomes and user satisfaction for viability to businesses.

-Since in a co-located data center the focus is on operational costs, it is prudent to know the cost elements involved so that a proactive approach can be taken to maximize your spend versus the value addition to your business.
+Since in a co-located data center the focus is on operational costs, it is prudent to know the cost elements involved so that a proactive approach can be taken to maximize your spend versus the value-added to your business.

 Key Cost Elements:

 - IT Equipment